Bed Rail Entrapment Lawyers Serving Chicago, Illinois

 The Chicago nursing home abuse attorneys at Rosenfeld Injury Lawyers LLC are fully committed to investigating and prosecuting Illinois attached-rail injury cases.
 Contact our office today for a free case review of your Chicago, Illinois bed rail entrapment lawsuit.

 FDA Alerts Public About Risks Associated With Bed Rails Used in Nursing Facilities

-The dangers that bed rails can pose is not new information.
+The dangers of bed rails are not a new phenomenon.
 Back in 1995, the FDA issued a safety alert regarding these medical devices and the risks that using them can have on patients.
-The main concern was entrapment and the main victims were elderly persons.
-The FDA reported four main ways that patients became entrapped from bed rails:
+The main concern was entrapment, and the primary victims were elderly persons.
+The FDA reported four main ways that patients became entrapped from attached rails:

-- Between the bars of a single bed rail
+- Between the bars of a single attached rail

-- In between the space of split bed rails
+- In between the space of split attached rails

-- Between the headboard, foot board, mattress and bed rail
+- Between the headboard, footboard, mattress and attached rail

-The safety alert from the FDA back in 1995 went on to encourage safety when using these devices, advising regular inspection of the bed rails and mattress configurations, the use of protective barriers to reduce chance of entrapment and warning that bed rails should not be used as restraint devices.
-However, many nursing homes and medical care providers still use these devices incorrectly, putting patients at risk for entrapment.
+The safety alert from the FDA back in 1995 encouraged safety when using these devices.
+It advised regular inspection of the bed rails and mattress configurations, the use of protective barriers to reduce the chance of entrapment.
+It warned that attached rails should not be used as restraint devices.
+However, many nursing homes and medical care providers still misuse these devices, putting patients at risk for entrapment.

 - 83% were 60 years of age or older